 In 1989, Schatz Center founders Peter Lehman and Charles Chamberlin and undergraduate students began what would become our first project: the Schatz Solar Hydrogen Project at the Telonicher Marine Laboratory in Trinidad, California.
 Our goal was to demonstrate the use of hydrogen as an energy storage medium for solar energy.

 Our team installed a 9.2kW PV array on the hillside north of the marine lab and built a hydrogen fuel cell that was housed in a small building onsite.
-The solar array powered an air compressor that both aerated the aquaria and electrolyzed water to produce hydrogen — which was then used by the fuel cell to generate electricity when the sun wasn’t shining.
+The solar array both powered an air compressor that aerated the aquaria and also electrolyzed water to produce hydrogen — which was then used by the fuel cell to generate electricity when the sun wasn’t shining.

 Fish at the marine lab enjoyed solar-powered air bubbles from 1993 until the spring of 2012, when the electrolyzer and fuel cell were decommissioned.
 The solar array continued to produce energy for the local power grid until the array itself was decommissioned in 2016, after 26 years of service.